cloudtoid/gateway-core/README.md

             "includeServer": true,
 ```

+> [Security through obscurity](https://en.wikipedia.org/wiki/Security_through_obscurity): A `Server` header can reveal information that might make it easier for attackers to exploit known security holes.
+It is recommended not to include this header.

 ### External address header

 GatewayCore can pass on the IP address of the immediate downstream client to the upstream system.
 The IP address is forwarded using the custom `x-gwcore-external-address` header.
 To enable this behavior, use `includeExternalAddress` as per below: